Fuhaoyi/ACEP/README.md

 Experiments in the paper can be repeated by running the code in the ACME_codes/ folder.
 When running the codes, all experimental results will be displayed and stored in the ACME_codes/experiment_results/ folder.

+3.1 Training model

+You can train a new model by running ACEP_model_train.py files.
+And the code for the amino acid embedding tensor can be found in the EmbeddingRST.py file.
+The training data is placed in the AMPs_Experiment_Dataset / AMPs_Experiment_Dataset.zip file.
+This file needs to be decompressed before training the model.
+In addition, you can observe the training history by running the ACEP_training_history.py file.

+3.2 Experimental comparison

+3.3 Visualization

 If you have any problems, please contact fhy11235813@gmail.com